fss-fmi/sugaming/docs/wiki/From-a-Task-to-a-Feature---Workflow-Description.md

     - `perf` - when you introduce changes that improve the performance of the application.
     - `refactor` - when you are restructuring code without changing its external behavior.
     - `revert` - when reverting a previous commit.
 The commit being reverted should be referenced.
-    - `style` - when making changes that do not affect the meaning of the code, such as formatting, white-space, or code style adjustments.
+    - `style` - when making changes that do not affect the meaning of the code, such as formatting, white space, or code style adjustments.
     - `test` - when you are adding or modifying tests.

   - The `scope` in the header is optional and can be used to specify the module, component, or area of the project that the commit affects.